-A 12-time All-Star, Piazza is the all-time leader among catchers with 394 home runs; he hit 220 of his 419 career blasts in a Mets uniform.
+A 12-time All-Star and Hall of Famer, Piazza is the all-time leader among catchers with 394 home runs; he hit 220 of his 419 career blasts in a Mets uniform.
 Piazza’s only weakness was his throwing arm behind the plate, as opposing runners often ran wild on him with great success.
-That deficiency wasn’t enough to keep him out of the Hall of Fame, as voters put him in on his fourth try in 2016.

-The Mets' Five Greatest Games: A list of five memorable games and other notable personal achievements that have defined the Mets' history.
+The Mets’ Five Most Memorable Games A list of five memorable games and other notable personal achievements that have defined the Mets’ history.